 The PCB is designed to build the positive ground (PNP transistor).
 To build to the negative ground version (NPN transistor): change to NPN transistor, invert the polarity of the electrolytic capacitors (C2 and C4) and connect the +9V where it is marked -9V.

 Capacitors for PNP version Capacitors for NPN version

-Use the following figures, for the correct position of the transistors.
+Use the following figures for the correct orientation of the transistors.